 TRIESTE FILM FESTIVAL - HISTORY

-The Trieste Film Festival, which celebrates its 32rd year, is now the widest and best-structured Italian festival dedicated expressly to Central and Eastern European cinema.
+The Trieste Film Festival is now the widest and best-structured Italian festival dedicated expressly to Central and Eastern European cinema.
 The established international prestige of the Festival is due primarily to the intriguing concept which looks towards evermore extensive and new areas of interest, but is also thanks to the timely attention to the quality of proposals.
 The festival is a privileged opportunity to meet authors, talents and film professionals from the vast geographical area explored, and to discuss freely with critics, experts and professionals.
 It is also, however, a project that has required many years of patience and hard work by many different people, all united by their passion for film.

 The Trieste Film Festival, for more than thirty years, has continued to act as a special signpost to the cinema of countries and directors which are often unfamiliar – or even unknown – to Italian, and, in general, Western audiences.
 More than a festival, it acts as a bridge connecting the cinema of Western and Eastern Europe discovering names and trends destined for international success.